 Are economic factors involved in this crackdown?

-Many people who were arbitrarily detained have been forced to work in factories close to the detention camps, according to multiple reports [PDF].
-The Australian Strategic Policy Institute estimates that, since 2017, eighty thousand previously detained Uyghurs have been sent to factories throughout China linked to eighty-three global brands.
+Many people who were arbitrarily detained have been forced to work, according to multiple reports [PDF].
+ASPI estimated that, between 2017 and 2020, eighty thousand previously detained Uyghurs were sent to factories throughout China linked to eighty-three global brands.
 Researchers from the Center for Strategic and International Studies say forced labor is an important element of the government’s plan for Xinjiang’s economic development, which includes making it a hub of textile and apparel manufacturing.
 Chinese officials have described the policy as “poverty alleviation.”

 What is happening outside the camps in Xinjiang?

-Experts say Xinjiang has been turned into a surveillance state that relies on cutting-edge technology to monitor millions of people.
-Under Xinjiang’s Communist Party leader, Chen, Xinjiang was placed under a grid-management system, as described in media reports, in which cities and villages were split into squares of about five hundred people.
+International journalists who have visited the region say that Xinjiang has been turned into a surveillance state that relies on cutting-edge technology to monitor millions of people.
+Under Chen, Xinjiang was placed under a grid management system, as described in media reports, in which cities and villages were split into squares of about five hundred people.
 Each square has a police station that closely monitors inhabitants by regularly scanning their identification cards, taking their photographs and fingerprints, and searching their cell phones.
 In some cities, such as western Xinjiang’s Kashgar, police checkpoints are found every one hundred yards or so, and facial-recognition cameras are everywhere.
 The government also collects and stores citizens’ biometric data through a required program advertised as Physicals for All.

-Much of that information is collected into a massive database, known as the Integrated Joint Operations Platform, which then uses artificial intelligence to create lists of so-called suspicious people.
-Classified Chinese government documents released by the International Consortium of Investigative Journalists (ICIJ) in November 2019 revealed that more than fifteen thousand Xinjiang residents were placed in detention centers during a seven-day period in June 2017 after being flagged by the algorithm.
-The Chinese government called the leaked documents “pure fabrication” and maintained that the camps are education and training centers.
+Much of that information is collected in a massive database, known as the Integrated Joint Operations Platform, which then uses artificial intelligence to create lists of so-called suspicious people.
+Classified Chinese government documents released by the International Consortium of Investigative Journalists (ICIJ) in 2019 revealed that more than fifteen thousand Xinjiang residents were placed in detention centers during a seven-day period in June 2017 after being flagged by the algorithm.
+The Chinese government called the leaked documents “pure fabrication.”

-Beijing has also pressured other governments to repatriate Uyghurs who have fled China.
+Beijing has also pressured other governments to repatriate Uyghurs who have fled China, with a 2022 report [PDF] by the Wilson Center finding that more than 1,500 Uyghurs abroad have been detained in their host countries or forced to return to China.
 In 2015, for example, Thailand returned more than one hundred Uyghurs, and in 2017 Egypt deported several students.
 The documents released by ICIJ showed that the Chinese government instructed officials to collect information on Chinese Uyghurs living abroad and called for many to be arrested as soon as they reentered China.

 What has the global response been?

-Foreign governments have also imposed restrictions to address forced labor in Xinjiang.
-The United States banned cotton and tomato imports from the region, and the United Kingdom will fine companies that fail to guarantee their supply chains do not use forced labor.
-The European Union, however, is moving forward with China on an investment agreement that does not include provisions on forced labor.
+Additionally, foreign governments have imposed restrictions to address forced labor in Xinjiang.
+The United States has essentially banned all imports from the region through its Uyghur Forced Labor Prevention Act, and the United Kingdom has proposed measures to fine companies that fail to guarantee their supply chains do not use forced labor.
+The European Parliament adopted a nonbinding resolution in mid-2022 urging EU countries to ban imports made with forced labor.